sarahdeco/sarahdeco.github.io/README.md

 # SarahDeco.com
-SarahDeco.com © 2023 by Sarah Decossard is licensed under Attribution-NonCommercial-NoDerivatives 4.0 International
+SarahDeco.com © 2023 by Sarah A. Decossard is licensed under Attribution-NonCommercial-NoDerivatives 4.0 International
-This repository contains all the working code and other files for my portfolio website.